Junior Cycle comprises the first three years of post primary education. Our students study the following core examination subjects;

 Chinese has an external accreditation and this is provided in conjunction with the Confucius Institute in UCD.

-Non examination subjects are Religion, Physical Education and SPHE (Social Personal and Health Education.
+Non examination subjects are Religious Education, Physical Education, CSPE and SPHE (Social Personal and Health Education).

 English is a core subject.
 The study of English emphasises the development of a range of literacy and oral skills in a variety of domains, personal, social and cultural.
 Students learn to interpret, compose, discriminate and evaluate a wide range of materials.
 Students engage with the voice of literature, learn to dialogue critically with it and come to understand its significance and value.